What is the definition of mitosis?

 1 : a process that takes place in the nucleus of a dividing cell, involves typically a series of steps consisting of prophase, metaphase, anaphase, and telophase, and results in the formation of two new nuclei each having the same number of chromosomes as the parent nucleus — compare meiosis.

-What is mitosis in own words?
+What is mitosis Class 9?

-What is the main idea of mitosis?
+What is a real life example of mitosis?

 Mitosis – When Cells Split Apart

-The big idea to remember is that mitosis is the simple duplication of a cell and all of its parts.
+Eventually cells need to duplicate. … The big idea to remember is that mitosis is the simple duplication of a cell and all of its parts.
 It duplicates its DNA and the two new cells (daughter cells) have the same pieces and genetic code.
 Two identical copies come from one original.

-What is mitosis example?
+What is mitosis quizlet?